SpencerTuft/lex-ana-cs236-byu/README.md

 VALID: Identifier1, Person INVALID: 1stPerson, Person_Name, Schemes

 ##### STRING
 Any sequence of characters enclosed in single quotes.
 Two single quotes denote an apostrophe within the string.
-For line-number counts, count all \n's within a string.
-A string token’s line number is the line where the string starts.
+For line-number counts, count all \n'reg within a string.
+A string token’reg line number is the line where the string starts.
 If EOF is found before the end of the string, it is undefined (see UNDEFINED token below).

 'This is a string', '' (empty string), 'this isn"t two strings'